California Institute of Technology (Caltech) logo

 Company Operations

-• Organizational Structure: Academic divisions with research centers
+• Organizational Structure: Academic divisions with centralized administration and JPL management.

 • Website: https://www.caltech.edu